-- Be sure to check in for your court appearance with the number on the calendar outside of the court room.
+- 1. Be sure to check in for your court appearance with the number on the calendar outside of the court room.
 The default call is usually 30 minutes after the time of your appearance.
 Give yourself plenty of time to avoid defaulting.
 When we (the Petitioner) default the case is usually dismissed as No Appearance Petitioner. - 2.
-Each court appearance must be resolved through the filing of an Order (written by the judge) or consent order or stipulation (prepared by you and OPA, submitted to the court officer.
+Each court appearance must be resolved through the filing of an Order (written by the judge) or consent order or stipulation (prepared by you and OPA, submitted to the court officer).
 Make sure some action has been taken on court before leaving for the day - 3.
 All NYC housing courts have a lunch recess from 1pm and resume operations at around 2:15/2:30pm.
-You should almost always be able to resolve your case prior to the lunch recess.

-4. Get contact info for your OPA and the HPD attorney.

-- 5. If you hit an impasse in negotiating with OPA you can make an application for an Order to Correct by asking the security officer to put up your case (using the # from your calendar).
-The judge will call you up when they are ready for your case to be heard/ - a.
-The Judge will ask you to state your appearance for the record "[Attorney's name], for Petitioner, [Firm/Organization], [Firm/Organization's mailing address]" - b.
+You should almost always be able to resolve your case prior to the lunch recess. - 4.
+Get contact info for your OPA and the HPD attorney. - 5.
+If you hit an impasse in negotiating with OPA you can make an application for anOrder to Correct by asking the security officer to put up your case (using the # from your calendar).
+The judge will call you up when they are ready for your case to be heard. - a.
+The judge will ask you to state your appearance for the record "[Attorney's name], for Petitioner, [Firm/Organization], [Firm/Organization's mailing address]" - b.
 Have a brief pitch (1-3 sentences max) on why you are there (client's situation, OPA refusing to settle) and why you are entitled to the relief you are seeking.
 You won't be able to give an opening statement. - c.
 This is your application and your petition, so try to speak first, don't wait to be called on.
 Do your best to not let OPA interrupt you. - d.
-Have your materials handy so that you can aim to quickly and accurately answer the Judge's questions. - e.
+Have your materials handy so that you can aim to quickly and accurately answer the judge's questions.
+You must have a good handle on the open violations and what conditions are at issue. - e.
 Feel comfortable slowing things down if you're not clear on what's happening next.
 Ask questions. "e.g. Q1: OK your honor we understand that the case will be adjourned so that HPD can schedule a new inspection.
 Will the Court order a new inspection or should we submit a new inspection request form to NYSCEF ourselves?
 Q2: Understood.
 Can we submit the same for the same form that we submitted initially or do we need to submit a new one?" - f.
-Particularly at your first appearance, it is extremely unlikely that the Judge will issue an Order to Correct at your first appearance.
+Speak up.
+Anytime you are in front of the judge and OPA mischaracterizes events or lies, it is essential to correct the record.
+Pay attention to what they're saying and take notes so that you can hit back on every point.
+Do not wait to get called on.
+The moment OPA stops speaking, speak up.
+There is no "good conduct" award in housing court.
+It is better for the judge to tell us to stop speaking then to wait to get called on and not get a chance to correct the record. - g.
+Particularly at your first appearance, it is extremely unlikely that the judge will issue an Order to Correct at your first appearance.
 Only make this application during your first appearance if negotiations have broken down.
-If the Judge doesn't issue an order the can still help push you towards an agreement. - 6.
-If the Respondents-Landlords are NYCHA,
+If the judge doesn't issue an order they can still help push you towards an agreement. - 6.
+If the Respondents-Landlords fail to appear you can seek an Order to Correct on default.